Housing and other supports for homeless people

 - Proof of your citizenship or your permission to remain in the State

-*Migrants: In general, you may be eligible for housing services if you are legally resident in Ireland and you have been living in the relevant local authority area for a specific length of time.
+In general, you are eligible for housing services if you are legally resident in Ireland and you have been living in the relevant local authority area for a specific length of time.
 Otherwise, you may get temporary help from an agency that provides services for homeless people.

-If you cannot be housed by the local authority or a voluntary body, you can look for private rented housing.
-To help to cover your rent, you can apply for the Housing Assistance Payment (HAP), which has been introduced to replace long-term Rent Supplement
+If the local authority or an approved housing body can’t provide you with a home, you can look for private rented housing.
+To help to cover your rent, you can apply for the Housing Assistance Payment (HAP).

 Housing Assistance Payment